xdhmoore/LabelboxToTFRecord/README.md

 ```

 ## Contributing
-This project was part of my master's thesis, and is no longer being developed.
+This project was part of my master's thesis and is no longer being developed.

 ## License
 This project is under an [MIT license](/LICENSE).